DCC-EX/dcc-ex.github.io/docs/throttles/witcontroller.rst

 Features
 ==========

-* Connects to the first available SSID (of three you can specify) with the specified password
+* provides a list of discovered SSIDs with the ability to choose one.
+When you select one:

+  * if it is one in your specified list, it will use that specifed password
+  * if it is a DCC++EX wiFi Command Station in access Point mode, it will guess the password
+  * otherwise it will only connect if the password is blank

+* Optionally provides a list of SSIDs with the specified passwords (in the sketch) to choose from
-* Auto-connects to the first found wiThrottle Protocol Server if only one found, otherwise askes which to connect to
+* Auto-connects to the first found wiThrottle Protocol Server if only one found, otherwise:

+  * asks which to connect to
+  * if none found will ask to enter the IP Address and Port
+  * Guesses the wiThrottle IP address and Port for DCC++EX WiFi Access Point mode Command Stations

 * Rudimentary on-the-fly consists
-* Assign commands directly to the 1-9 buttons (see list below)
+* Assign commands directly to the 1-9 buttons (in the sketch)
-* Command menu (see below for full list) including:
+* Command menu including:

-  - Able to select and deselect locos by their DCC address, via the keypad
+  * Able to select and deselect locos

+    * by their DCC address, via the keypad
-  - Able to select from the first 10 locos in the roster
+    * from the first 50 locos in the roster

+  * Able to throw/close turnouts/points
+  * Able to activate routes
+  * set/unset a multiplier for the rotary encoder
-  - Power Track On/Off
+  * Power Track On/Off
-  - Disconnect / Reconnect
+  * Disconnect / Reconnect
-  - Put ESP32 in deep sleep and restart it
+  * Put ESP32 in deep sleep and restart it

+* limited dealing with unexpected disconnects.
+It will thow you back to the WiThtottle Server selection screen.

 NOTE: This is a Project and is therefore a work in progress and open source.
 New features are being added regularly and a full tutorial will be available soon in the projects section.